jkru3/digital-garden/content/index.md

 engineers are at their best when they understand complexity in depth.
 Artists are at their best when the depth of their process defies understanding.
 I aspire to straddle both vocations, and I’ve built [apps](https://clearvote.info/) and written [albums](https://open.spotify.com/album/7Llsm8e0e6zcKQDvMasFCm?si=0RGh8qFtRQOqxshjBY7RDg) exploring that

-but there’s a cost to [[being a generalist|generalism]].
+but there’s a cost to generalism.
 The same skills that make an engineer great can hinder the abilities of an artist, and vice versa.
 So i’ve setup this [digital garden](https://joelhooks.com/digital-garden/) as a generalist playground.
 If you are not familiar with the term, think of it less like a personal blog or website, and more a personal wiki for all your thoughts

 i think of this as my proof of stake in the human experience.
 There’s something satisfying about articulating a thought and exposing it the world knowing: “i thought that”.
 When all the heavy lifting is done by AI sometime in our lifetimes, all we might have left is what we’ve experienced